patrick-steele-idem/morphdom/README.md

 npm install morphdom --save
 ```

+_NOTE: There is also a UMD version of this module in the published npm package: `dist/morphdom-umd.js`_

 The code below shows how to morph one `<div>` element to another `<div>` element.

 ```javascript